AleksGerman/coccoc-php-assignment/README.md

 ## Complications
 Not required, but the task can be completed with any number of complications:
-* Unit tests: try to achieve coverage of 70% or more;
 * Containerization: it is possible to raise the project using the command `docker-compose up`;
 * The architecture of the service is described in the form of text and / or diagrams
 * Documentation: there is a structured description of the service methods.